 Tarantino describes the film as “a story that takes place in Los Angeles in 1969, at the height of hippie Hollywood.
 The two lead characters are Rick Dalton (DiCaprio), former star of a Western TV series, and his longtime stunt double Cliff Booth (Pitt).
 Both are struggling to make it in a Hollywood they don’t recognize anymore.
 But Rick has a very famous next-door neighbor … Sharon Tate.”

-According to The Hollywood Reporter, Pitt’s attachment will give the film some momentum after a contentious development period in which DiCaprio came close to leaving the film.
+According to The Hollywood Reporter, Pitt’s attachment gave the film some momentum after a contentious development period in which DiCaprio came close to leaving the film.

 Once Upon a Time in Hollywood will reunite both Pitt and DiCaprio with Tarantino, but will be the first time the two leading men have co-starred in a film together.
 Their only other feature collaboration was on 2006’s The Departed, which Pitt produced and DiCaprio starred in.
 Pitt’s collaboration with Tarantino on Inglorious Basterds resulted in eight Academy Award nominations, with Waltz also taking home the film’s only Oscar for his supporting role.

-Leonardo DiCaprio has been confirmed as being cast in Once Upon a Time in Hollywood.
+Leonardo DiCaprio was confirmed for the cast of Once Upon a Time in Hollywood in January 2018.

 In the film, DiCaprio will play the role of aging actor Rick Dalton on what Deadline describes as a “Pulp Fiction-esque movie set” during the summer of 1969.
 The Titanic actor’s casting as an older actor carries a bit of irony.
 Before Tarantino cast DiCaprio as racist plantation owner Calvin Candie in 2012’s Django Unchained, he had wanted an older actor to play the role, but rewrote it to take into account DiCaprio’s age.